gnzlbg/static_vector/README.md

 > A dynamically-resizable vector with fixed capacity (revision -1)

-**Design issues**

-- broken `initializer_list` support.
-The current proposal has no initializer list constructor, but a variadic constructor that allows "initializer-list"-like usage and constexpr.
-Since this constructor is too gready, it is disabled for lists of < 2 elements...
-A decision has to be made here: either drop constexpr support and support initializer lists properly, or maybe don't support initializer lists at all.

-- interoperability between vectors of different capacity: to which extent is it worth it to support this.
-What exception-safety guarantees should be provided.

 # Introduction

-This paper proposes a dynamically-resizable `vector` with fixed capacity and contiguous internal storage, that is, the elements are stored within the vector object itself.
+This paper proposes a dynamically-resizable `vector` with fixed capacity and contiguous inline storage.
+That is, the elements of the vector are stored within the vector object itself.

 Its API is almost a 1:1 map of `std::vector<T, A>`s API.
 It is a sequence random-access container with contiguous storage, O(1) insertion and removal of